HIAP – Helsinki International Artist Programme is an international artist residency organisation which was established in 1998.

 HIAP residencies in Suomenlinna & Cable Factory

 HIAP offers residencies for artists, curators and other cultural practitioners in Suomenlinna island and Cable Factory in Helsinki.
-The residency durations are 3 months (international residencies), 11 months (local residencies) and 1 month (curator residencies).
+The residency periods are between 1-11 months.
 The residencies offer time and space open-ended research and exploration.